MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-01-project-solution.md

     You can select whichever service you want for your own projects.
 This tutorial shows the use of GitHub, where the completed sample code for the tutorial is maintained in the [Microsoft/python-sample-vs-learning-django](https://github.com/Microsoft/python-sample-vs-learning-django) repository.

 1. When selecting any of the **Publish** controls, **Team Explorer** prompts you for more information.
-For example, when publishing the sample for this tutorial, the repository itself had to be created first, in which case, the **Push to Remote Repository** option was used with the repository's URL.
+For example, when publishing the sample for this tutorial, the repository itself had to be created first.
+In this case, the **Push to Remote Repository** option was used with the repository's URL.

     ![Team Explorer window for pushing to an existing remote repository](media/flask/step-01-push-to-github.png)

     If you don't have an existing repository, the **Publish to GitHub** and **Push to Azure DevOps** options let you create one directly from within Visual Studio.

 1. As you work through this tutorial, get into the habit of periodically using the controls in Visual Studio to commit and push changes.
-This tutorial reminds you at appropriate points.
+This tutorial reminds you at the appropriate points.

 > [!Tip]
 > To quickly navigate within **Team Explorer**, select the header (that reads **Changes** or **Push** in the images above) to see a pop-up menu of the available pages.